Photo: Warner Brothers

-This list was updated March 2, 2015 to reflect Netflix’s current offerings.
+This list was updated May 4, 2017, to reflect Netflix’s current offerings.

 After the loss of a child, a couple (Willem Dafoe and Charlotte Gainsbourg) head to a cabin in the woods to mourn and come back to life.
 The beginning of a horror film?
 Basically, but in Lars von Trier’s hands, the prompt conjures up carnal desire, emasculating violence, and a talking fox.

 It took three directors, five writers, megaproducer Darryl F. Zanuck, and an elite cast (including John Wayne, Henry Fonda, Robert Mitchum, and Sean Connery, to name a few) to mount this defining war film.
 If Spielberg dropped us into D-Day with Saving Private Ryan, The Longest Day is the classically styled companion.

 Mel Brooks’s antic spoof of the Western is a riotous contradiction, both gleefully un-p.c. while also critical of the racism inherent to cowboys-and-indians pictures.
 Cleavon Little plays the new sheriff in town, while the dearly departed Gene Wiler rides at his heels as the Waco Kid.
 From the immortal one-liners (“Where the white women at?”) to the grand finale that sees the cast literally bust through the fourth wall onto the studio backlot, the laughs come fast and furious.